awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy.md

 **To delete the default pod security policy**

-After you create custom pod security policies for your cluster, you can delete the default Amazon EKS `eks.permissive` pod security policy to enable your custom policies\.
+After you create custom pod security policies for your cluster, you can delete the default Amazon EKS `eks.privileged` pod security policy to enable your custom policies\.

-1. Create a file called `privileged-podsecuritypolicy.yaml` and paste the full `eks.permissive` YAML file contents from the preceding example into it\.
+1. Create a file called `privileged-podsecuritypolicy.yaml` and paste the full `eks.privileged` YAML file contents from the preceding example into it \(this allows you to delete the pod security policy, the `ClusterRole`, and the `ClusterRoleBinding` associated with it\)\.

 1. Delete the YAML with the following command\.